ZachJDev/Probility/README.md

 // creating a new instance with an array describing the state:

+class Urn extends Probility {
+    constructor(stateDescription, options) {
+        super(stateDescription, options)
+    }
+    pick() {
+        return this.chooseFromPool()
+    }
+}

-const urn = new Probility([{"25%": "red ball"}, {"25%": "green ball"},
+const quarterUrn = new Urn([{"25%": "red ball"}, {"25%": "green ball"},
     {"1/4": "purple ball"},
-    {"remainder": "black ball"}], {parseArray: true})
+    {"remainder": "black ball"}], {parseArray: true, total: 400})

-// Parse array must be true.
-If not, we'd have a collection of three objects
+// parseArray must be true.
+If not, we'd have a collection of four objects
 // with equal probability to be chosen.
+Setting total to 400 here means that
+// the pool will consist of 100 of each type of ball.
+Without setting the total,
+// the pool would consist of one type of each ball.
 ```

 #### `array`:

 The array can either be a collection of discrete choices (like the `sixSidedDie` example), or a description of the
 probability state using ratios, percents, or the `remainder` identifier (like in the `urn` example) or whole numbers.
-Whole numbers cannot be mixed with ratios or percents and cannot also have a `remainder` object in the same array.
-To
+Right now, whole numbers cannot be mixed with ratios or percents and cannot also have a `remainder` object in the same
-describe the state in the second way, the `parseArray` option must be `true` when calling the constructor.
+array.
+To describe the state in the second way, the `parseArray` option must be `true` when calling the constructor.

 #### `options`:

-Currently, there are two accepted options: `parseArray: boolean` and `usePool: boolean`.
-Setting `parseArray` to true
+Currently, there are three accepted options: `parseArray: boolean`, `usePool: boolean` and `total: number`.
+Setting
-will cause the Probility constructor to interpret the array as an array of objects, each of which describe the amount of
+`parseArray` to true will cause the Probility constructor to interpret the array as an array of objects, each of
-a given choice.
-It is `false` by default, which will cause the constructor to read the array as a collection of discrete
+which describe the amount of a given choice.
+It is `false` by default, which will cause the constructor to read the
-objects.
+array as a collection of discrete objects.

 `usePool : false` will skip any pool initialization and cause the `chooseFomPool()` method to return an error.
 This is
 useful when dealing with very large collections of objects that have different probabilities of being chosen.
 In most
 cases, `usePool` can be left as `true`; its only downside is the size of the created array, and the speed gained
 from `chooseFromPool()` is usually worth it.

+`total` can be set to a number representing the total number of options in a state description array (i.e., a parsed
+array).
+It will **not** override the totals if whole numbers are used; it is useful when describing a collection
+with ratios and percents that will later need choices added or removed.
+A high total will correlate to a large pool,
+so space concerns may factor into it's usefulness for your use case.

 ### `frequencyTest(callback, n)`